 We are comparing these two products based on different parameters, so you can decide which of the two is better based on the parameters that matter the most to you.

-First off, the design of both v8 and v10 are fairly similar.
-Since they are part of the same series, Dyson has not made many changes in terms of design.
-They are about the same size and have the same clean aesthetics that we have come to expect from Dyson.
+First off, the design of both v8 and v10 are relatively similar.
+Since they are part of the same series, Dyson has not made many changes in design terms.
+They are about the same size and have the same clean aesthetics that we expect from Dyson.

 These two vacuum cleaners have an on/off switch to power them.
-You have to hold the switch down for the vacuum cleaner to work, otherwise, it will stop running.
+You have to hold the switch down for the vacuum cleaner to work; otherwise, it will stop running.
 This is a handy feature to have, especially to save battery life.
-With this option, your vacuum cleaner will not continue to run, when you take a break to attend a call or to open the door.
+With this option, your vacuum cleaner will not continue running when you take a break to attend a call or open the door.

-Another useful feature that is available in both these vacuum cleaners is their design to alternate between a handheld vacuum and a stick vacuum.
-There is a quick release latch that makes it easy to switch between the two to get a thorough clean.
-You can switch between them whenever you want, and this is something that was not available in older models such as Dyson v6.
+Another useful feature available in both these vacuum cleaners is their design to alternate between a handheld vacuum and a stick vacuum.
+There is a quick-release latch that makes it easy to switch between the two to get a thorough clean.
+You can switch between them whenever you want, and this is not available in older models such as Dyson v6.

 When you use the vacuum cleaners as stick vacuums, the wands act as an intermediary and connector between the cleaning head and canister.
 When you switch to the handheld mode, the cleaning area and tools snap directly into the canister, so it is ideal for cleaning upholstery and other objects.

-The biggest difference between the two products is in the dustbin and the cyclone system they use for cleaning.
-The cycles look a little raw in v8, but in v10 they have been changed to give a more streamlined look.
-As a result, the size of the dustbin is also bigger in v10 when compared to v8.
+The most significant difference between the two products is in the dustbin and the cyclone system they use for cleaning.
+The cycles look a little raw in v8, but in v10, they have been changed to give a more streamlined look.
+As a result, the dustbin size is also more prominent in v10 compared to v8.

 This might get you wondering.
 What in the world is cyclone design?

-Cyclone design is a cleaning design that has been patented by Dyson and is used in many of its advanced models of vacuum cleaners.
-The main idea behind creating such a system is to increase the suction force, so the vacuum cleaner can get more dirt and dust off your floors and carpets.
+Cyclone design is a cleaning design patented by Dyson and is used in many of its advanced vacuum cleaners models.
+The main idea behind creating such a system is to increase the suction force so that the vacuum cleaner can get more dirt and dust off your floors and carpets.

-In the case of v8 and v10, they both use a 15 cyclone system, but the way they have been designed in both the models is vastly different and this is what makes them look a little different as well.
+In the case of v8 and v10, they both use a 15 cyclone system, but the way they have been designed in both the models is vastly different, making them look a little different.

-When you take Dyson v8 model, the cyclone system and dustbin are placed perpendicular to the wands and cleaning head.
-In other words, it creates a “T” shape, where the wand is the vertical part of the letter while the cyclone system and dustbin are the horizontal lines.
+When you take the Dyson v8 model, the cyclone system and dustbin are placed perpendicular to the wands and cleaning head.
+In other words, it creates a “T” shape, where the rod is the vertical part of the letter while the cyclone system and dustbin are the horizontal lines.

-In v10 though, the cyclone system and dustbin are not kept perpendicular, rather they are placed in a parallel position.
-This means, there is no “T” shape, rather it is a long single line.
+In v10, though, the cyclone system and dustbin are not kept perpendicular; instead, they are placed in a parallel position.
+This means there is no “T” shape, and rather it is a long single line.

-The obvious advantage of such a design is that there is nothing jutting out of the wand like in v8 and the v10 model looks straight and streamlined.
-This model makes cleaning also easier as you can easily move the vacuum around and even use it in hard to reach areas.
+The obvious advantage of such a design is that nothing is jutting out of the wand-like in v8, and the v10 model looks straight and streamlined.
+This model makes cleaning more manageable as you can quickly move the vacuum around and even use it in hard-to-reach areas.
 This is why the design of v10 is more conducive for a thorough clean when compared to v8.

 Another difference in design between the two vacuum cleaners is their dimension.
-Though in reality, the dimensions do not have any impact on the performance or usability of these cleaners in a way, it is still good to know that there is a difference.
+Though, in reality, the measurements do not impact the performance or usability of these cleaners in a way, it is still good to know that there is a difference.

 Now that we have seen the differences between the two models, which of the two is better?
-Hard to say because the difference is not significant except the position of cyclone system and dustbin.
-But that position can have a big impact on the ability of the cleaners to reach corners and other hard-to-reach areas.
+It is hard to say because the difference is not significant except for the cyclone system and dustbin position.
+But that position can significantly impact the cleaners' ability to reach corners and other hard-to-reach areas.
 This is why the winner in terms of design is v10.
-Though v8 is fairly similar in other aspects, we think the cyclone system position has a serious impact on performance and based on this single factor alone, v10 is a better choice.
+Though v8 is relatively similar in different aspects, we think the cyclone system position has a severe impact on performance, and based on this single factor alone, v10 is a better choice.

-The next aspect that we will compare is the accessories that come with both the products.
+The next aspect that we will compare is the accessories that come with both products.

-Just like the design, both the models are very close in terms of the accessories that come with each.
+Like the design, both models are very close in terms of the accessories that come with each.
 There are only one or two differences that separate one from the other.

 Now before moving on to other aspects, let's briefly understand what these different brush rolls do, so you can know how it might impact their cleaning performance.

-Generally speaking, you get three types of cleaning heads and they are – direct drive cleaning head, torque drive cleaning head, and fluffy cleaning head.
+Generally speaking, you get three types of cleaning heads: direct drive cleaning head, torque drive cleaning head, and fluffy cleaning head.

-Torque drive cleaning head is similar to direct drive cleaning head.
-It is also good for collecting dust and dirt from carpets, but it also works well on hard surface floors.
-The direct drive cleaning hand is not a good choice for hard surfaces, but torque is ideal for both carpeted and hard surfaces.
+The torque drive cleaning head is similar to the direct-drive cleaning head.
+It is also suitable for collecting dust and dirt from carpets, but it also works well on hard surface floors.
+The direct-drive cleaning hand is not a good choice for hard surfaces, but torque is ideal for both carpeted and hard surfaces.

-Finally, the fluffy cleaning head is a soft roller cleaning head that is mostly used for cleaning large debris from hard floors.
+Finally, the fluffy cleaning head is a soft roller cleaning head that is mainly used for cleaning large debris from hard floors.

-If you plan to buy from Dyson.com, you can get all the three cleaning heads, so you have the greatest flexibility regardless of which model you choose.
-This flexibility takes a lot of decision making off your shoulders, especially if you plan to base it only on the cleaning heads.
+If you plan to buy from Dyson.com, you can get all three cleaning heads, so you have the most incredible flexibility regardless of which model you choose.
+This flexibility takes a lot of decision-making off your shoulders, especially if you plan to base it only on the cleaning heads.